SomeLoki/rock-paper-scissors/README.md

 -building functions and a bit of scope work with variables <b>

 randomtest.html and randomtest.js are both extra files, they were me testing out Math.random() and Math.floor() to make sure I understood how they worked.

+TOP has you come back for a rework project, adding additional context: <br>

+Rework focuses on:
+-Use of DOM manipulation to display scores / messages to the player. <br>
+-Use of event listeners to replace prompting the player for a text choice with use of buttons to play. <br>
+-Removed old code and psuedocode / comments. <br>